xiaq/mindock/README.md

 inconsistent with `_NET_CLIENT_LIST`.
 Unfortunately, there seems to be no way the WM can indicate the navigation order under this condition.

-## Why not just use a list of window names?
+## Why dock at all?
+Why not just display a list of window names in dzen?

 Docks are much more scalable and intuitive.